Leave a Review & Get 30% OFF - Limited Time Offer!

 Databricks Interview Questions and AI Prep Tips

-concurrency wrecked me. round three of the onsite, a multithreading problem, producer-consumer with deadlock conditions, and i have not written concurrent code since my operating systems class in college.
-Nolan warned me about this. he said "there is a round that is specifically about concurrency and if you skip that prep you will have a very bad afternoon" and i skipped that prep like an idiot. i stumbled through it for thirty five minutes making mistakes that would embarrass me on a take-home let alone live on CoderPad with someone watching. that round almost certainly cost me the offer.
+The concurrency round wrecked me and i am still kind of mad about it.
+Round three of the onsite, multithreading, producer-consumer with deadlock conditions, and i have not written concurrent code since my operating systems class in college.
+Nolan literally said "there is a round that is specifically about concurrency and if you skip that prep you will have a very bad afternoon" and i heard him say that and still did not study for it.
+Thirty five minutes on CoderPad making mistakes with someone watching me type in real time.
+Wanted to crawl under my desk after.

-system design was on Google Docs which i thought was weird but honestly worked fine. they wanted a distributed data pipeline, partitioning strategy, how to handle data that arrives late in a streaming context. very Spark-flavored, very Databricks-specific. if your design prep is all URL shorteners and chat apps from youtube this round will hurt. my interviewer asked about strong versus eventual consistency for different stages of the pipeline and i gave an ok answer but Nolan told me his interviewer dug even deeper into Spark internals. what you get depends on the team.
+System design happened on Google Docs which i thought was weird but worked fine, maybe better than a whiteboard honestly.
+They wanted a distributed data pipeline, partitioning strategy, how to handle late-arriving data in a streaming context.
+Very Spark-flavored.
+If your design prep is entirely URL shorteners and chat apps from youtube this round will absolutely destroy you.
+My interviewer got into strong versus eventual consistency for different pipeline stages and i gave an ok answer but Nolan said his interviewer dug even deeper into Spark internals.
+What you get depends on the team.

-behavioral was the hiring manager going deep on my proudest technical project and a time i pushed back on someone senior. follow-ups on everything, "what made it hard, what would you change, what did that experience teach you about how you work." and then references.
-Databricks actually calls your references and cares about what they say. one manager and two senior people you have worked with.
-Nolan's recruiter told him straight up that references carry heavy weight in the final call.
-Google and Meta never said anything like that to me.
+Behavioral caught me off guard because my prep for it was basically "it is behavioral, how hard can it be, i will wing it."
+Yeah no. Do not do that.
+The hiring manager went deep on my proudest technical project and a time i pushed back on someone senior, with follow-ups on every single answer.
+"What made it hard, what would you change, what did that teach you about how you work."
+Then they wanted references which i was absolutely not expecting.
+One manager and two senior people you have worked with.
+Nolan's recruiter told him straight up that references carry heavy weight and apparently they actually pick up the phone and call your references.
+Google and Meta never did that when i went through their loops, so i was scrambling to get people lined up at the last minute lol.

-i ran InterviewMan during mocks with Nolan and through the real loop. the concurrency round was where it helped most because i was drowning. it flagged the deadlock condition in my producer-consumer attempt before my interviewer had to tell me, which probably saved that round from being a total zero. algorithm rounds it showed optimal paths while i was grinding through brute force and helped me pivot faster than i would have on my own. system design it prompted me on partitioning approaches i had forgotten under pressure. i checked dock, process list, screen recording on CoderPad and Zoom. nothing visible. twelve bucks a month annual, 57,000 users, 20 plus stealth features.
-Databricks stretches across two months with algorithm and concurrency and design and behavioral rounds.
-Interview Coder at two ninety nine a month handles the algorithm part and nothing else. twelve bucks covers the whole thing.
+I had InterviewMan running during mocks with Nolan and then through the real loop too.
+The concurrency round is where it probably saved me from a complete zero.
+I was drowning in that producer-consumer problem and it flagged the deadlock condition before my interviewer had to point it out.
+That is the difference between "struggled but got there" and "did not get there at all."
+Algorithm rounds it surfaced the optimal path while i was stuck on brute force so i could pivot faster.
+System design it nudged me on partitioning stuff i had totally blanked on under pressure.
+Checked dock, process list, screen recording on CoderPad and Zoom after every single round, nothing showed up anywhere.
+Twelve bucks a month on annual, 57,000 users, 20 plus stealth features.
+When your interview process is two months long across algorithm and concurrency and design and behavioral you need something that covers all of it.
+Interview Coder costs two ninety nine a month and only handles algorithm stuff.
+Twelve bucks gets you everything.

-do not skip concurrency prep. i cannot stress this enough. and mentally prepare for an eight week timeline because the waiting will mess with you more than any leetcode hard lol.
+Do not skip concurrency prep, i am begging you as someone who lived through what happens when you skip it.
+And prepare your brain for an eight week timeline because the waiting will mess with your head more than any leetcode hard lol.

 Ready to Ace Your Next Interview?